 Nursery

-Our topic for this half term is
+Our topic for this first half term is

-We will be reading books including : My Mum and Dad Make Me Laugh
+We will be reading books including :

 Please see our curriculum newsletter for the different ways you can support your child.
 The newsletter for parents/carers is available to view on this class page.